 After the War

-He resettled his family in East Catasauqua sometime before 1890, and by 1900, Anton and Susannah were living there with son, Robert, and daughter, Nellie.
+He resettled his family in East Catasauqua sometime before 1890, and by 1900, he and his wife were living there only with son Robert and daughter Nellie.

 The funeral of P. F. Remmel Sunday afternoon was the most distinctive military funeral given to any Allentown veteran for many years.
 He was the oldest veteran in the city, and Anthony Bush of Catasauqua, who was a member of the 47th Regiment Band, the same command to which Mr. Remmel belonged, sounded the taps over his grave.

 Company E, Second Regiment, S. of V. Reserves, was out with 50 members and fired the salute over the grave.
 Yeager Post No. 13, G.A.R., had 45 men in line; the Union Veteran Legion 25 and E. B. Young Post 87 was [sic] well represented.
 At the grave Yeager Post and the Veteran Legion performed their rituals.
 Rev. G. F. Gardner was the officiating clergyman.
 The S. of V. Drum Corps furnished appropriate music.
 The dirges and marching music were particularly commented upon.